reetamit/Alzheimers_Detection/README.md

 ## 🌍 Impact

-This project demonstrates an original contribution of major significance in medical AI.
-It blends technical rigor with ethical design, offering a reproducible, interpretable tool for Alzheimer’s detection.
+This project blends technical rigor with ethical design, offering a reproducible, interpretable tool for Alzheimer’s detection.

 ---